BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

 # KZ Climbing - A BabylonJS and Colyseus game prototype
 This project is a multiplayer 3d platformer game prototype.
 The game is similar to "KZ" maps in Counter Strike.
 It utilises the [BabylonJS](https://www.babylonjs.com/) framework for rendering and the [Colyseus](https://www.colyseus.io/) framework for the multiplayer aspect.
+It is a very strong boilerplate that can be used by beginners.

-The project is written purely in TypeScript.
+The project is written in TypeScript, HTML and CSS.

 An online version of the game can be found here: https://kzclimbing.netlify.app